Neuro-Logical/speech/SLT_2022/README.md

 5) Get alignments.
 Please see https://github.com/k2-fsa/icefall/blob/master/egs/librispeech/ASR/conformer_ctc/ali.py

-To play with Google Colab using your own audios to extract speech transcripts, you can use the notebook in:
+To play with Google Colab using your own audios, you can use the notebook in:

   ```
   Data_Preprocessing/generate_transcripts.ipynb